 A divorce is an emotionally distressing event that changes everything about your life.
 The effects a recent divorce have are also far-reaching in terms of finances and insurance.

-With car insurance, you will need to make significant changes to your policy and may consider finding a new one altogether.
+With car insurance, you will need to make significant changes to your policy, and you may consider finding a new one altogether.
 Altering the details of your insurance may seem trivial in light of a divorce, but it can go a long way towards preventing headaches in the future.

-The most obvious change in your car insurance after a divorce is that your spouse will no longer be listed on the same policy as you.
+The most obvious change to your car insurance after a divorce is that your spouse will no longer be listed on the same policy as you.
 It is extremely important that you have a new policy in place before terminating or separating yourself from the old one.
 If you have a lapse in your coverage, this could result in higher rates going forward, which can be easily avoided in this case.

 While you won’t get a multiple car discount through your spouse, if you have a teenager who has a car on your policy, you may still be able to qualify for this discount.
-Situations will obviously vary a great deal, so this may be financially wise for some and not others.
+Situations will obviously vary a great deal, so this may be financially wise for some and not for others.

 After a divorce, you are no longer tethered to your spouse’s driving habits.
 If you are a particularly good driver with a clean history, then you may end up with much better rates than before.
-The opposite case may also be true, however, if you have a poor driving history.
+The opposite may also be true, however, if you have a poor driving history.
 Either way, you can tailor a plan to fit your history and needs, whether by raising the deductible as suggested above or taking driving courses to get discounts on your premium.